 Consultation was done at the national level.
 A two pronged approach was taken in the consultation process.
-A questionnaire was developed and sent to targeted stakeholders (list attached) whose mandate will have a bearing on the project, those who are implementing similar projects and those who will provide technical input.
-Face to face interviews were conducted with other key institutions to extract more detailed information.
+A questionnaire was developed and sent to targeted stakeholders (list attached, Annex 1) whose mandate will have a bearing on the project, those who are implementing similar projects and those who will provide technical input.
+The list includes government departments, NGO's, CSO and Agricultural research institutions are implementing similar projects.
+Face to face interviews were conducted with other key institutions to extract more detailed information, specifically, the Ministry of Gender, Department of Climate Change and Campfire Association.
 The information provided gave key insights into the selection of the target areas, possible interventions and priorities for adaptation.
-A validation workshop was conducted to get feedback on the concept development process as well as checking the feasibility of the proposed interventions (Annex 1).
+A validation workshop was conducted to get feedback on the contents of the concept.
+At least 15 institutions represented by both men and women as well as young people were represented and they gave feedback on the concept development process as well as checking the feasibility of the proposed interventions (Annex 1).

-It is important to note that more localised consultation will be conducted at the proposal development stage.
+It is important to note that more localised consultation will be conducted at the proposal development stage as the Implementing Entity did not what- want to raise expectations of the communities.
 This consultation will involve a detailed stakeholder and beneficiary mapping exercise to identify all the technical and demographic groups that are pertinent to the project.
 Consultations will be targeted through focus groups for women, youth and other vulnerable groups.
 These consultations are meant to develop unity of purpose for the project, build consensus on interventions and to identify direct project beneficiaries for each intervention.
 In the area there are no resident indeginous people.
 Technical, extension and relief organisations that are operating in the local area will be consulted as well during the proposal development stage.